 Assistant Director: Lan Lu, PhD

-This instrument is on long-term loan to Dr. Zhenghong Lee, and will be put in the small animal imaging facility, and as such is treated as a university resource.
-Researchers from all departments are welcome to develop projects and protocols that use it.
+The 1.5T scanner is currently available for scanning purposes.
+Contact Chris Flask for scheduling.
+This instrument is part of the small animal imaging facility and as such is treated as a university resource.
+Researchers from all departments and their industrial colleagues are welcome to develop projects and protocols that use it.

 Fees are accumulated at $400/hour of scanner time.
 Pilot imaging studies can be performed at little or no cost to generate images/data for grant preparation.